TheTomik1/prague-pid-data-processing/README.md

 - [ ] Ferries
 - [ ] Trolleybuses

-* More vehicles might be added in the future.
+* Support for more vehicles might be added in the future.

 ## Installation
 1. Clone the repository